Here’s a game changing thought for you.

 And this is exactly how most people go through their day.
 In CHAOS.
 With no GAME PLAN.
 Most people do not set their intention for the day.
 Most people do not go over there goals and practice their strategies and skills to get there.

-Well today lets learn how to not be like most people!!!
+Well today lets discuss to not be like most people!!!

 Much like game planning is the most important part of success on the grid iron, morning routines are the most important part of success in life.
 Your morning routine is your game planning session for the day.
 Without it you wander through the day without intention, without strategy, without focus.